imandra-ai/ocaml-opentelemetry/opentelemetry-client-ocurl/_doc-dir/README.md

 This is a synchronous collector that uses the http+protobuf format to send signals (metrics, traces, logs) to some other collector (eg. `otelcol` or the datadog agent).

+Do note that this backend uses a thread pool and is incompatible with uses of `fork` on some Unixy systems.
+See [#68](https://github.com/imandra-ai/ocaml-opentelemetry/issues/68) for a possible workaround.

 ## Collector opentelemetry-client-cohttp-lwt